matrixinfer-ai/kthena/docs/kthena/docs/developer-guide/modelinfer-scaling.md

 After the `replicas` of `InferGroups` meets expectations.
 Then update the status of the InferGroup based on the status of all the pods in the InferGroup.

-Because `InferGroups` are ordered in modelInfer similar to statefulSet.
+Because `InferGroups` are ordered in modelServing similar to statefulSet.
 Therefore, the expansion and contraction of the `InferGroup level` are processed from the last InferGroup.
 For example, when `replicas` increase from 2 to 4, first create `G-2`, then create `G-3`.
 When `replicas` reduces from 4 to 2, `G-3` is deleted first, followed by `G-2`.

 ### InferGroup Scaling Process